 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 Nusa Penida is a 45-minute boat ride from mainland Bali and is perhaps the most untouched of the three Nusa Islands.
-It is no surprise that the island is growing in popularity as backpackers discover the rugged beauty of Nusa Penida’s coastline.
+It is no surprise that the island is growing in popularity as travellers discover the rugged beauty of Nusa Penida’s coastline.
 No doubt you have already seen the postcard image of Bali: Kelingking beach from Nusa Penida itself.

 There are three Nusa Islands: Lembongan, Nusa Ceningan, and Nusa Penida.
 All amazing in their own right and if you are heading out to the Nusa Islands I recommend leaving enough time to visit all three.